gitbenchung/sguuxs_splicer/docs/components.md

 ## Dictionary

 The lexical items recognized by this analyzer are primarily drawn from the works of late granny Violet Neasloss (the last fluent speaker who grew up with the language) and John Asher Dunn (?), with annotation by Desiree Brown (community member), Dr. Clarissa Forbes, and myself.
-The dictionary is located at `fst/dict.csv`, and contains a list of stems and their plural forms along with an annotation of their morphological category and some stress notes.
+The dictionary is located at `fst/dict_sgx.csv`, and contains a list of stems and their plural forms along with an annotation of their morphological category and some stress notes.

 ## Morphological description

 The morphological description for a foma analyzer are stored in text files using `lexc` markup, stored in `fst/lexc/*`.
 The folder contains several files that describe the morphological behavior of various categories.

-Gitksan is somewhat morphologically complex although not synthetic; it is fusional and involves a substantial amount of compounding (cf. Germanic languages).
+Sgüüx̣s is somewhat morphologically complex although not synthetic; it is fusional and involves a substantial amount of compounding (cf. Germanic languages).
 There are also a number of clitics that can appear in a wide variety of positions.
 Concatenation operations included in this parser include:

 - inflectional suffixation on nouns/verbs
 - preverb/modifier compounding (/prefixation) on verbs